yonggqiii/it5100a-notes/src/types/sections/exercises.md

 problem* by writing FP-style data structures and functions, and OO-style classes, to represent the same problem.
 We shall use Haskell for the FP formulation, and Python for the OOP formulation.
-Ensure that your Python code is well-typed by checking it with pyright.
+Ensure that your Python code is well-typed by checking it with `pyright`.

 The problem is as such.
 We want to represent various shapes, and the facility to calculate the area of a shape.
 To start, we shall define two